-It is often thought that the terms 'invasive' and 'non-native' can be used to interchangeably, but this is not always true.
-Learn more about the correct term usage and the differences between invasive species and non-native species under What You Can Do in the navigation or visit the page here.
+It is often thought that the terms 'invasive' and 'non-native' can be used interchangeably, but this is not always true.
+Learn more about the correct term usage and the differences between invasive species and non-native species on the What You Can Do page .

 Spread of Invasive Species